technical-margins/material-margins/docs/en/blog/posts/ai_advent.md

 So, when someone asks *"could you just...?"* next time, I'll be curious – wondering not just what's being asked of me, but what I might learn in the process.

 ??? note "Note for clarity"
-    The views shared here reflect solely my personal experience and do not represent my employer or their practices in any way.
+    The views shared here reflect my personal experience and do not represent my employer or their practices in any way.